cilsat/scribe/doc/draft.md

 The system conducts speaker identification directly on silence separated segments and employs a simple averaging post-processing method to boost accuracy, resulting in a system with a one utterance latency for predictions.
-Experimentation against a standard baseline offline system resulted in a speaker error rate (SER) of 25.5% and *tbd* for the proposed and baseline systems, respectively.
+Experimentation against a standard baseline offline system resulted in speaker error rates (SER) of 25.5% and 19.3% for the online and offline systems, respectively.

+*Keywords*: Speaker diarization, Indonesian, online

 # 1 Background